gabrielgatu/mix-dialyzer/README.md

 - First class error messages (ansii colored, long/short variant, elm/credo style)
 - Dead easy to run (`mix dialyzer` should be used in the 99% of the cases)

+I know this will not be easy and I'll encounter a lot of problems on the road, so any help and/or suggestion is really welcomed!

 The final goal is to merge this project into elixir itself! :D (For some more infos, go here: https://summerofcode.withgoogle.com/projects/#4978058864361472)

 # Difference from other projects

-Nothing, and everything.
+**First of all, I would like to thank you the contributor to all the existing projects that already exists!
+Without you this would be even more difficult than what already is.**

-The goal of this project is to learn how the other existing solutions tried to implement dialyzer for elixir, take the good parts and implement them, then take the bad parts and improve over them.
+The goal of this project is to learn how the other existing solutions tried to implement dialyzer for elixir, take the good parts and implement them, then take the bad parts and try to improve over them.

-The truth is that there are already a few libraries for interfacing with dialyzer, the problem is that some of them are not maintained anymore, even though they had some good ideas at their core:
+There are already a few libraries for interfacing with dialyzer, the problem is that some of them are not maintained anymore, even though they had some good ideas at their core:

 - https://github.com/jeremyjh/dialyxir: